Toy soldiers: Walmart, Kohl's, and Target battle for Toys R Us holiday market share

 Also getting in on the toy story: Party City.
 It opened 51 pop-up toy stores called Toy City in recent months, some of which are located in old Toys R Us stores.

-And Best Buy put out its first-ever toy catalog this season, which features not only electronic toys, but also traditional toys for kids ranging in age from preschooler to teenager.
-Best Buy is also offering free shipping on all items under $35.
+And Best Buy upped the stakes with its toy catalog this season, including not just electronics, but also traditional toys for kids ranging in age from preschooler to teenager — with free shipping on all items.